Dilip-135/File_converter/README.md

-# File_converter
-This app is designed to help you explore your data quickly.
-You can upload CSV files, visualize data, and more.
+File Converter

 Overview

-The File Convertor is a powerful tool designed to transform data files between different formats while providing essential data cleaning and visualization capabilities.
-This project ensures seamless file handling for CSV and Excel files.
+File Convertor is a powerful and user-friendly web application designed to help you seamlessly transform files between different formats.
+Whether you need to convert CSV to Excel, clean data, or visualize insights, this tool makes file handling efficient and effortless.

 Features

-Easy File Upload: Upload multiple files at once through a user-friendly interface.
+📂 Easy File Upload: Supports multiple file types, including CSV and Excel.

-Supported Formats: Converts between CSV and Excel formats.

-Data Cleaning Tools:

-Remove duplicate entries

-Fill missing values

-Select specific columns for processing
+🧹 Data Cleaning: Remove duplicates, fill missing values, and select specific columns.

-Data Visualization: Instantly generate bar charts to visualize key numeric data.
+📊 Data Visualization: Generate bar charts for numerical data.

-File Download: Download the converted file in the desired format.
+🔄 File Conversion: Convert between CSV and Excel formats.
+🚀 Fast & Simple: A streamlined interface for quick file processing.
 How to Use

-Upload Files: Select CSV or Excel files from your device.
+Upload your CSV or Excel files using the sidebar.

-Preview Data: View the contents of your uploaded files in a structured table.

-Clean Data (Optional): Choose options to remove duplicates and fill missing values.

-Visualize Data (Optional): Generate quick bar charts from numerical data.
+Preview your data and apply optional cleaning operations.
+Select columns and visualize insights with bar charts.

-Convert Files: Choose the output format (CSV or Excel) and download your processed file.
+Convert files to your preferred format and download them instantly.
 Technologies Used
 Python

-Streamlit (for interactive UI)
+Streamlit

-Pandas (for data processing)
+Pandas

-OpenPyXL (for handling Excel files)
+OpenPyXL